jeff-d/quicklab/docs/monitoring.md

 - Quicklab intentionally does NOT install or configure the Sumo Logic [Kubernetes Observability](https://help.sumologic.com/docs/observability/kubernetes/) solution.
 Once your Cluster is active, users can do this by running the `helm upgrade -i` command as per Sumo Logic documentation.
 Doing so will create a new Hosted Collector (with associated Sources).

-- The below example gives the helm release the name `collection`, references a `repo/chart` of `sumologic/sumologic`, and creates kubernetes resources in a new namespace called `sumologic`:
+- The below example gives the helm release the name `collection`, references a `repo/chart` of `sumologic/sumologic`, and creates kubernetes resources in a new namespace called `sumologic`.
+Sumo Logic credentials are furnished using environment variables.

   ```
   helm upgrade -i collection sumologic/sumologic \